 Burden of disease analysis estimates the contribution of various risk factors to disease burden.
-In 2015, 7.3% of the burden of disease was attributable to dietary risks (such as a diet low in wholegrains and fruit) (AIHW 2019a).
-Dietary risks were the third leading risk factor contributing to the burden of disease, after tobacco use and overweight and obesity.
+In 2018, 5.4% of the total burden of disease in Australia was attributable to dietary risks (such as a diet low in wholegrains and fruit) (AIHW 2021).
+Dietary risks were the third leading risk factor contributing to the total burden of disease, after tobacco use and overweight and obesity.

-See Health risk factors among Indigenous Australians for information on diet among Aboriginal and Torres Strait Islander Australians.
+See Determinants of health for Indigenous Australians for information on diet among Aboriginal and Torres Strait Islander people.

-In 2017–18, after adjusting for age, Australians aged 18 and over living in Outer regional and remote areas were more likely to consume sugar-sweetened drinks daily (14%) than those living in Major cities (8.3%) (ABS 2019a).
+In 2017–18, after adjusting for age differences , Australians aged 18 and over living in Outer regional and remote areas were more likely to consume sugar sweetened drinks daily (14%) than those living in Major cities (8.3%) (AIHW analysis of ABS 2019a).

-In 2017–18, after adjusting for age, Australians aged 18 and over living in the lowest socioeconomic areas were less likely to meet the fruit and vegetable recommendations than those living in the highest socioeconomic areas, although the differences were not large:
+In 2017–18, after adjusting for age differences, Australians aged 18 and over living in the lowest socioeconomic areas were less likely to meet the fruit and vegetable recommendations than those living in the highest socioeconomic areas, although the differences were not large:

-Australian adults living in the lowest socioeconomic areas were 3 times as likely to drink sugar-sweetened drinks daily (15%) than those living in the highest socioeconomic areas (4.4%) in 2017–18, after adjusting for age (ABS 2019a).
+Australian adults living in the lowest socioeconomic areas were 3 times as likely to drink sugar sweetened drinks daily (15%) as those living in the highest socioeconomic areas (4.4%) in 2017–18, after adjusting for age differences (AIHW analysis of ABS 2019a).